Last editedMar 20222 min read

 When you take recurring or subscription payments, each customer represents significant longterm potential value to your business.
 So, if a failed payment causes a customer to churn, the impact of that failure is multiplied.

-Thankfully, bank debit (AKA ACH debit or Direct Debit) is the most reliable way to collect recurring payments, with success rates of 95-100%, compared to 80-95% for cards.
+Thankfully, bank debit (AKA ACH debit or Direct Debit) is the most reliable way to collect recurring payments, with success rates of 95-100%, compared to 80-95% for other payment methods including cards.
 That’s because it’s a bank-to-bank payment method, which means fewer intermediaries and points of failure, and no expired or cancelled cards to deal with.

 What failure rate can you expect with bank debit?